The Senate met at 1:30 p.m., the Speaker in the chair.

 Hon.
 Marjory LeBreton (Leader of the Government): I absolutely agree with the outpouring of support by Canadians.
 I was there myself.
 The estimated crowd size at the National War Memorial in Ottawa was over 30,000.

-I also point out to the honourable senator that the Veterans Charter, which included the lump-sum payment, was enacted in spring 2005 by the previous government, and of course received support in both chambers.
+I also point out to the honourable senator that the Veterans Charter, which included the lump-sum payment, was enacted in spring 2005 by the previous government and of course received support in both chambers.
 The government, Minister Blackburn and the Minister of National Defence have been working extremely hard on addressing many of the concerns and have come a long way in that work.

 With regard to the lump-sum payments, the government is addressing these concerns and we will take action, honourable senators.
 I expect an announcement will be made soon on the lump-sum payment issue.

 Senator Poulin: Honourable senators, we know that a number of families are worried about these promises.
-Could the leader enquire of the Minister of Veterans Affairs when he plans to present to Parliament a new program for our military men and women who continue to suffer from mental or physical health problems as a result of serving their country?
+Could the leader inquire of the Minister of Veterans Affairs when he plans to present to Parliament a new program for our military men and women who continue to suffer from mental or physical health problems as a result of serving their country?

 Senator LeBreton: I will use the opportunity to tell the honourable senator some of the steps the government has taken in the last few months to address the Veterans Charter and other issues.